naorlivne/terraformize/README.md

     * takes variables which are passed to `terraform apply` as a JSON in the body of the message in the format of `{"var_key1": "var_value1", "var_key2": "var_value2"}`
     * Returns 200 HTTP status code if everything is ok, 404 if you gave it a non existing module_folder_name path & 400 if the `terraform apply` ran but failed to make all needed modifications
     * Also returns a JSON body of `{"init_stdout": "...", "init_stderr": "...", "stderr": "...", "stdout": "..."}` with the stderr & stdout of the `terraform apply` & `terraform init` run
+    * If you pass a `webhook` URL paramter  with the address of the webhook terraformize will return a `202` HTTP code with a body of `{{'request_uuid': 'ec743bc4-0724-4f44-9ad3-5814071faddx'}}` to the request then work behind the scene to run terraform in a non blocking way, to result of the terraform run will be sent to the webhook address you configured along with the UUID of the request for you to know which request said result related to
 * DELETE /v1/module_folder_name/workspace_name
     * runs `terraform destroy` for you
     * takes care of auto approval of the run, auto init & workspace switching as needed